Florida Sheriff’s Deputy Frankie Bybee Allegedly Tried To Murder Elderly Woman After Stealing Her Dog And Defrauding Her

 Frankie Bybee, a Sarasota County Florida Sheriff’s Deputy with 18 years of service under his belt, has been charged with attempted murder and a plethora of other charges in connection with allegedly trying to kill an elderly woman he’d befriended and defrauded.

-According to investigators, Frankie Bybee met the unidentified 79-year-old victim when he responded to a call in October; by December, the deputy had allegedly stolen her dog, defrauded to the tune of $65,000 and drugged her and left her for dead.
+According to investigators, Frankie Bybee met the unidentified 79-year-old victim when he responded to a call in October; by December, the deputy had allegedly stolen her dog, defrauded her to the tune of $65,000 and drugged her and left her for dead.

 He once wore a uniform for @SarasotaSheriff today Frankie Bybee appears behind bars in orange @FOX13News #Sarasota #Crime pic.twitter.com/r9irvi1Ydv